arielpotolski/OOP_Project_TUD/docs/notes/meetingWeek6.md

     -   Fixed merge conflicts.

 -   Vill
-    -   Make some acitivies and made sure there were no mistakes.
+    -   Make some activities and made sure there were no mistakes.
     -   Added connectivity to the server.

 -   Dimitar